In this post we discuss Andy Riley’s experience of RSI and a broken injury rehab model.

 A shoulder consultant examined me for all of three minutes, shrugged, billed me for £195, showed me the door, then flew his gold helicopter to a consultant golf course where the bunkers are brimful of rubies, where the buggies are drawn by mane-tossing unicorns, where a gentle shower of Champagne falls at quarter past three, where instead of going to the toilet they shit in Ming vases then smash them over the servants’ heads for a laugh.”

-Suffice to say that Andy had a relatively negative experience.
+Suffice to say Andy didn’t have a great experience.

-Like any consumer who is left unsatisfied with the service they received, he has some very insightful feedback for the rehab professionals he encountered along the way, as well as the health care industry as a whole.
+Like any consumer who’s left unsatisfied with the service they received, he has some insightful feedback for the rehab professionals he encountered along the way.
+As well as the health care industry as a whole.

 The most pertinent observation, because it cuts to the very heart of the issue, is that the current business model of most clinics puts the consumer and the professional at odds with each other.